-- Single 36-port FDR IB ASIC (standard) with 18 ports external in each enclosure - Dual 36-port FDR IB ASIC (premium) with a total of 48 external ports
+- Single 36-port FDR IB ASIC (standard) with 18 external ports per switch - Dual 36-port FDR IB ASIC (premium) with a total of 48 external ports per switch

 The single-switch ASIC and dual-switch ASIC switch blades for each enclosure pair are not interchangeable without re-configuration of the system.
 The outward appearance of the two types is very similar, but differs in regards to the number and location of QSFP ports.